9.3 Recovery of overpayments

 Returning recipients

-When a former social assistance recipient returns to Ontario Works, the delivery agent should review the file to determine whether there are any outstanding overpayments that are subject to recovery, including past Social Benefits Tribunal (SBT) decisions and previously written off overpayments (for more information, please see the Administrative write-off process section).
+When a former social assistance recipient returns to Ontario Works, the delivery agent or delivery partner should review the file to determine whether there are any outstanding overpayments that are subject to recovery, including past Social Benefits Tribunal (SBT) decisions and previously written off overpayments (for more information, please see the Administrative write-off process section).

 Temporarily uncollectible overpayments